Medically reviewed by Drugs.com. Last updated on Apr 27, 2023.

 Usual Adult Dose for Cushing's Syndrome

-INITIAL DOSE: 2 mg orally 2 times a day
+Initial dose: 2 mg orally twice a day

-MAINTENANCE DOSE: Should be individualized and determined by titration based on cortisol levels and patient's symptoms.
-Maintenance dose varies between 2 and 7 mg 2 times a day.
+- The maintenance dosage is individualized and determined by titration based on cortisol levels and patient's signs/symptoms; the maintenance dosage varied between 2 and 7 mg twice a day in clinical trials.

-Maximum maintenance dose: 30 mg orally 2 times a day; when maintenance dose is achieved, monitor cortisol levels at least every 1 to 2 months or as indicated.
+- Once maintenance dosage achieved, cortisol levels should be monitored at least every 1 to 2 months or as indicated.

 Renal Dose Adjustments